Affine Frobenius Brauer Categories: Introduction

-We conclude this introduction by listing some potential future avenues of research related to affine Frobenius Brauer categories. \begin{itemize} \item It is relatively straightforward to adjust the definitions of the oriented and unoriented Frobenius Brauer categories to allow for the case of non-symmetric Frobenius superalgebras such as the two-dimensional Clifford superalgebra; this level of generality was addressed in the oriented case in \cite{Savage_2019}, and in the unoriented case in \cite{diagrammaticsRealSupergroups}.
-The author of the present paper expects that it should be possible to find an appropriate generalization of the unoriented affine Frobenius Brauer category $\AB^\sigma(A, -^\star)$ such that the corresponding version of Theorem \ref{thm:affineFunctor} holds when $A$ is non-symmetric. \item As we will discuss in Remark \ref{rem:oddCase}, the most straightforward generalization of the affine functor $\hat{F}_\Phi$ from Theorem \ref{thm:affineFunctor} does not yield a useful action of the affine dot when considering Frobenius superalgebras with odd trace maps, stemming from the fact that the quadratic Casimir element $C$ is an odd supercentral element of $U(\g)$.
-Similar issues have previously appeared in the study of the representation theory of periplectic Lie superalgebras $\mathfrak{p}(n)$.
-In \cite[\S4]{balagovic2019}, Balagovic et al. defined the \emph{fake Casimir element} $\Omega \in \mathfrak{p}(n) \otimes \mathfrak{p}(n)^\perp$, which allowed them to study the translation functors associated to $\mathfrak{p}(n)$.
-This suggests that it may be possible to extend the definition of $\hat{F}_\Phi$ to cover the case of odd trace maps by using generalized fake Casimir elements. \item The \emph{BMW category}, also known as the \emph{quantum Brauer category} or \emph{Kauffman skein category}, is a quantum generalization of the unoriented Brauer category.
-Its endomorphism algebras are the BMW algebras introduced in \cite{BWalgebras} and \cite{Malgebras}, and it has been used to study the representation theory of the quantum enveloping algebras of the special orthogonal and symplectic Lie algebras, $U_q(\mathfrak{so}_m)$ and $U_q(\mathfrak{sp}_{2n})$.
-Affine BMW algebras were defined in \cite{orellana2004affine}, and a corresponding affine version of the Kauffmann category first appeared in the literature in \cite{affineKauffmann}.
-This category was previously defined in terms of string diagrams on an annulus by Kevin Walker; his as-yet-unpublished joint work with Monica Vazirani on the category was discussed in \cite{affineBMWTalk}.
+We conclude this introduction by listing some potential future avenues of research related to affine Frobenius Brauer categories. \begin{itemize} \item One can adjust the definitions of the oriented and unoriented Frobenius Brauer categories to allow for the case of non-symmetric Frobenius superalgebras such as the two-dimensional Clifford superalgebra; this level of generality was addressed in the oriented case in \cite{Savage_2019}, and in the unoriented case in \cite{diagrammaticsRealSupergroups}.
+The author of the present paper expects that it should be possible to find an appropriate generalization of the unoriented affine Frobenius Brauer category $\AB(A, -^\star)$ such that the corresponding version of Theorem \ref{thm:affineFunctor} holds when $A$ is non-symmetric. \item As we will discuss in Remark \ref{rem:oddCase}, the most straightforward generalization of the affine functor $\hat{F}_\Phi$ from Theorem \ref{thm:affineFunctor} does not yield a useful action of the affine dot when considering odd supersymmetric forms.
+Similar issues previously appeared in the study of the representation theory of periplectic Lie superalgebras $\mathfrak{p}(n)$.
+In \cite[\S4]{balagovic2019}, Balagovic et al. defined the \emph{fake Casimir elements} $\Omega \in \mathfrak{p}(n) \otimes \mathfrak{p}(n)^\perp$.
+These fake Casimir elements are used in \cite{affineVW} to define an action of the affine dot that appears in the \emph{affine VW category}.
+The affine VW category is an analogue of the affine Brauer category $\AB$, defined with respect to an odd form.
+The defining relations for the affine VW category are similar to those for the affine Frobenius Brauer categories studied in the present paper, but the relations for sliding dots over caps, respectively \eqref{rel:dotCapSlide} and \cite[(R4)]{affineVW}, are quite different, leading to categories with distinct structures.
+It seems plausible that one could define a Frobenius superalgebra version of the affine VW category, using generalized fake Casimir elements to produce an appropriate action of the affine dot.
+This would enable further study of real forms of periplectic Lie superalgebras, extending the diagrammatic tools introduced in \cite{diagrammaticsRealSupergroups}. \item The \emph{BMW category}, also known as the \emph{quantum Brauer category} or \emph{Kauffman skein category}, is a quantum generalization of the unoriented Brauer category.
+Its endomorphism algebras are the BMW algebras introduced independently in \cite{BWalgebras} and \cite{Malgebras}, and it has been used to study the representation theory of the quantum enveloping algebras of the special orthogonal and symplectic Lie algebras.
+Affine BMW algebras were defined in \cite{orellana2004affine}, and a corresponding affine version of the Kauffman category first appeared in the literature in \cite{affineKauffman}.
 Oriented quantum affine Frobenius Brauer categories are a special case of the quantum Frobenius Heisenberg categories defined in \cite{Brundan_2022}.
+In the quantum setting, one can define affine categories in terms of (non-symmetric) braided string diagrams wrapped around a cylinder; see e.g.\ \cite{affinizationMonoidalCategories} for details.
+This topological approach provides an alternate perspective that is not available in the case of symmetric monoidal categories.
 Defining and studying \emph{unoriented} quantum affine Frobenius categories would be a natural generalization of the work in the present paper.
-The affine Kauffmann/BMW category would be a special case of such a category, where the Frobenius algebra is the base field. \end{itemize}
+The affine Kauffman/BMW category would be one example of such a category, where the Frobenius algebra is the base field.
+In general, unoriented quantum affine Frobenius categories would naturally correspond to as-yet-undefined quantum enveloping algebras of orthosymplectic Lie algebras defined over Frobenius algebras.
+As such, the definition and study of such categories could lead to the discovery of new enveloping algebras. \end{itemize}